 Our weekend started with a birthday on Friday.
 One of Waffles friends was getting older, not that you noticed anything.
 Such a special man he is, that we thought he might deserve something not so ordinary.
 So we arranged some fireworks for him.
 Almost burned a forest, but luckily it had been hellishly rainy for the last too weeks and everybody survived.

 That evening we had to cut short, we tried to, at least.
 Since on Saturday we were off to France again with the buggies.
 It was promised to be a short coef, so we were expecting good beaches only from Sunday on.
-We visited Les Hemmes shortly, saw a wet and muddy peace of beach and absolutely nobody there.
+We visited Les Hemmes shortly, saw a wet and muddy piece of beach and absolutely nobody there.
 So change of plans.
 We drove further down the coast, closer to Touquet, where the beach is a bit more elevated and a lot harder!

 When we arrived, the sun was setting and we were running up and down the dunes searching for a spot to pitch our tent up.
 So we found this small dive in the dune, opening to the beach with a splendid (Gosh I love that word!) view of the setting sun, coloring the whole beach and sky as the setting sun so often does.
-Being always so bloody beautiful it should be illegal.
+Being so bloody beautiful it should be illegal.

 To make the evening really cheesy we lit some candles around our tent, took a footsie and ate our dinner sitting side by side, watching the sunset and the moon, casting a bridge over the sea and the beach.